Minot Afghanistan veteran reacts to fall of country to Taliban

 “In 1989, I joined the Army.
 I was like 20 years old and I went to Fort Leonard Wood, Missouri, basic training,” Hackman recalled.

-Hackman wrapped up his military career in Afghanistan in 2012, a tour unlike any other he had been on.
+Hackman wrapped up his military career in Afghanistan in 2012, a tour unalike any other he had been on.

 “It was really intense, really stressful,” said Hackman.